What 11 Years in Business Has Taught Me

 - Realising that what I was doing wasn’t fully working for me (financially yes, but in other ways no) and having a major change in my business model

 From what I see, my journey has been fairly “typical” of someone whose been in business as long as I have – and with all the typical ups and downs too!

 Throughout all of that – both through my own experiences and also observing my clients over the years – I’ve learnt six key lessons…

 1. There is really only ONE fatal mistake you can make in business

 All the time I see small business owners worrying too much about taking their next step.
 Whether that’s “what if I put myself out there and nobody is interested?” or “what if I make an offer from a webinar and nobody buys?” .
 But here’s the thing: no matter what you do, none of it is likely to be a disaster, and at the very least you will learn something incredibly valuable that you can use going forward to make you more effective and successful in future.

 That’s why it’s so important to get support and connection from other people on the journey with you, to remind you to keep going when you are ready to pack it in.
-And it’s also important to learn about what it really takes to build a business so that you get a good grasp of what is normal and realistic despite the big promises you might hear.
+It’s also important to learn about what it really takes to build a business so that you get a good grasp of what is normal and realistic despite the big promises you might hear.